bokesyo/CSC4005_2022Fall_Demo/project3_template/README.md

 }
 ```

-This function can make the initial positions bodies more concentrated, so you can reproduce the results given by Prof.Chung.
+This function can make the initial positions bodies more concentrated, so, you can easily reproduce the results given by Prof.Chung.

 <br/>